 • Current mortgages show that nearly 70% are under 4%, and 90% are under 5%.

-• The current month’s supply of inventory in Hunterdon County remains just under 2.5 months.
-In Somerset County, it is around 1.8 months due to the rapid sales of new listings (velocity) as the market remains active.
+• The current month’s inventory supply in Hunterdon County remains at 1.8 months.
+In Somerset County, it is around 1.4 months due to the rapid sales of new listings (velocity) as the market remains active.

-• Hunterdon and Somerset County have considerably more inventory than a year ago.
-The unsold inventory in New Jersey has steadily decreased since reaching a peak of over 20,000, and it is down to about 15,600 today.
+• Hunterdon has less inventory, and Somerset County has more than it did a year ago.
+The unsold inventory in New Jersey has steadily decreased since reaching a peak of over 20,000, and it is down to about 14,300 today.

 • New housing development has not kept up with population growth and is now focused on the rental market.